5 Things to Know in Case You Outlive Your Partner

 2. Have a good handle of your income and expenses.

-Are you or your spouse receiving income from a pension or Social Security?
+Are you or your partner receiving income from a pension or Social Security?
 Make sure you know how much it is and the frequency it is paid.

-• What is the impact of the amount if your spouse were to pre-decease you?
+• What is the impact of the amount if your partner were to pre-decease you?
 (Will the pension payment stop?
 Decrease?
 Will you need to change your Social Security to a survivor benefit?)

 3. Know what types of insurance policies you have in place and where the documents are located.